A5 road (Great Britain): Milton Keynes–Hinckley

 On entering the City of Milton Keynes, the road becomes an (almost) fully grade-separated dual carriageway and passes through Milton Keynes.
 This stretch was opened in 1980, replacing the original route along Watling Street.
-From just north of MK, after entering Northamptonshire, the road resumes as a single carriageway that continues through Towcester where it crosses the A43 dual carriageway just north of the town.
+From just north of the city, after entering Northamptonshire, the road resumes as a single carriageway that continues through Towcester where it crosses the A43 dual carriageway just north of the town.
 The road accompanies the Grand Union Canal and the M1 motorway through the Watford Gap.
 It then bridges the M45 motorway and continues to Kilsby.
 As it passes close to Rugby, the road is diverted slightly around the Daventry International Rail Freight Terminal and then passes the remains of the Rugby Radio Station.

 The next phase north-west-bound takes it under the M6 motorway and passing close to Lutterworth.
 Along this stretch, the road frequently alternates between being a single and a dual carriageway.
 After meeting the M69 motorway at a roundabout, with the motorway passing above, the A5 runs between Nuneaton and Hinckley.